ajkristanto/cse15l-lab-reports/lab-report-4-week-8.md

 ![Snippet3](snip3-1.png)
 ![Snippet3](snip3-2.png)

 From the website, I decided that the wanted links would be what is referred to as an href in the HTML.
-Hence the links would be: "a.com", "a.com(())", "example.com".
-However, since "(())" is invalid for a link, I just changed it to "a.com" when testing.
+Hence the links would be: "https://ucsd-cse15l-w22.github.io/".

 From my own implementation: